xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 * [Guidance and Constriained Prompting](#guidance)

 Before I continue, I will add a disclaimer though.
-While I am keeping the title of “prompt engineering” here for consistency with my previous post and with current trends, I do think most of these approaches are mostly prompt design, which is only one of the components of prompt engineering.
+While I am keeping the title of “prompt engineering” here for consistency with my previous post and with current trends, I do think most of these approaches address mostly prompt design, which is only one of the components of prompt engineering.
 Prompt engineering includes all the necessary processes and components to not only design, but also serve, prompts at scale.

-That is why I have added [a bonus section](#tools) at the end with the most interesting prompt engineering tools and frameworks.
+That being said, many of the approaches herein can be considered approaches to "automatic prompt design" in that they describe ways to automate the design of prompts at scale.
+In the [bonus section](#tools) you will find some of the most interesting prompt engineering tools and frameworks that implement these techniques.
+However, it is important to note that none of these approaches will get you to the results of an experienced prompt engineer.
+An experienced prompt engineer will understand and be aware of all of the following techniques and apply some of the patterns wherever they apply rather than blindly following a particular approach for everything.
+This, for now, still requires judgement and experience.
+This is good news for you reading this.
+You can learn and understand these patterns, but you won't be replaced by any of these libraries.
+Take these patterns as a starting tools to add to your toolkit, but also experiment and combine them to gain experience and judgement.

 # <a name="cot"></a>Chain of Thought (CoT)